3.8 - Reasoning

 Answer choices will address argumentative techniques, both good ones and bad ones.

 While these questions are 100% predictable, they'll probably give you some grief early on in your studies.
-It can be tough for new students to articulate the mechanisms at work in arguments when you lack the vocabulary.
-But as you improve, these questions will quickly become some of the easiest for you to tackle.
+It can be tough for new students until you build up the vocabulary.
+But as you improve, these questions will become some of the easiest for you to tackle.

 Let's look at some practice questions.